ivyshihwork/python/utilities/README.md

 List of uploaded Utilities
 __________________________
-Pomodoro - a study/work time management app designed to have balance for work/breaks Password Manager - an app to keep track login/password and regenerate password for websites Flashy (in progress, not completed) - a flash card app for study
+Pomodoro - a study/work time management app designed to have balance for work/breaks Password Manager - an app to keep track login/password and regenerate password for websites locally.
+Flashy (in progress, not completed) - a flash card app for study